-Autism is defined as a range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication, as well as by unique strengths and differences.
-Here you'll find comprehensive information about watching for signs of autism, what to do after diagnosis, and how autism affects the whole family (not just the person with autism).
+Autism is defined as a range of conditions characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication -- while also having unique strengths and differences.
+Here, people who have experience with autism share their stories and how autism affects the whole family (not just the person with autism).

 Brandon has Asperger’s Syndrome.
 It’s a developmental disorder on the autism spectrum.
 Brandon is high-functioning autistic.
 Here are some of the early symptoms of Asperger’s Syndrome and how we dealt with each of them along the way.

 As much as I wish I could speak for my Autistic niece Shelby… I can’t.
 And as much I wish I could scream and shout for all of the injustices that she and her parents have had to deal with on a daily basis… that wouldn’t do any good either.
 So, from my faraway corner of the world, I find peace and satisfaction when I can share some of the specific things that have helped to clarify things for me a bit.
 Or have helped me find an even greater sense of hope for Shelby’s future.